Personalized Federated Learning with Gaussian Processes: Additional experiments

 \subsection{Computing demands}

-Here, we compare between pFedGP full model (\Secref{sub_sec:full_gp}) and pFedGP-IP-compute (\Secref{subsec_method:gp_IP-compute}) in terms of accuracy and run-time during prediction time.
-The key component controlling the computational demand of pFedGP during test time is the predictive likelihood (Equations \ref{eq:node_predictive_posterior} \& \ref{eq:ip2_posterior_pred_f_appendix}).
+In this section we evaluate pFedGP computational requirements.
+First we compared between pFedGP full model (\Secref{sub_sec:full_gp}) and pFedGP-IP-compute (\Secref{subsec_method:gp_IP-compute}) in terms of accuracy and run-time during test time.
+The key component controlling the computational demand of pFedGP during test time is the predictive distribution (Equations \ref{eq:node_predictive_posterior} \& \ref{eq:ip2_posterior_pred_f_appendix}).
 After the training phase, when a new test sample arrives, computing the predictive distributions can be done efficiently by using cached components that depend only on the training data (e.g., the Cholesky decomposition of $\rmB$) and can be calculated offline.
 Therefore, to quantify the impact of using pFedGP-IP-compute compared to the full GP model, we recorded in \tblref{tab:num_inducing} the federated accuracy and average time per client for calculating the predictive distribution for all test examples as a function of the number of inducing points.
 The comparison was done on the pre-allocated test set from the CINIC-10 dataset over $50$ clients (i.e., $\sim 1800$ test examples per client divided to $4$ classes) using a model that was trained with $100$ inducing points.
 The table shows a significant improvement in the run time compared to the full model without any (or only minor) accuracy degradation.
 We note here that including the network processing time will add a constant factor of $0.03$ seconds.